LiveUI/VaporTestTools/README.md

 ```

-Enjoy and let me know what you think ;)

 #### Custom `Application` convenience method

 In the following example (`Application+Testing.swift`) you can see an extension on a testable property which holds all the convenience methods.
 This will be available through `Application.testable.newTestApp()`